Alukobeth/Mexico-Restaurant-Rating/README.md

 ## Introduction

-This is a Power BI project on restaurant rating which contains information about restaurants in "Mexico".
+This is a Capstone project on restaurant rating which contains information about restaurants in "Mexico".
 A customer survey was carried out in this city in 2012 to collate information about each restaurant, their cuisines, information about their consumers and the preferences of the consumers.

 ## Problem Statement
 1. What can you learn from the highest rated restaurants?
 Do consumer preferences have an effect on ratings?